-Offered to a cohort of 30 participants, Bootcamp is organized around a command-sponsored problem in which participants propose solutions to address the challenge area.
+Offered to a cohort of up to 40 participants, Bootcamp is organized around a command-sponsored problem in which participants propose solutions to address the challenge area.
 NSIN delivers the course in partnership with a teaching team from the University of California-Berkeley.

-As a Collaboration Portfolio program, Bootcamp has trained over 200 service members in advanced problem framing and hypothesis testing.
-This training serves not only to find solutions to the command sponsor’s problem area but to provide the skills necessary to solve future problems within the participant’s organization.
+The Bootcamp program has trained more than 200 service men and women in advanced problem framing and hypothesis generation/testing.
+This event delivers viable solutions to the immediate problem area of the command sponsor and provides the skills necessary to solve current and future problems within the participant’s home organization.

 For potential DOD customers, please contact your NSIN Regional Director or email email@example.com to discuss requirements for hosting Bootcamp.